-

 artisjok replied to doomsday_disco's topic in Duets & Menage A Trois

 Lush!
 Definitely heavy on the nag champa, but the gardenia is equally present.
 The latter reminds me a bit of the Datura Blossom scent in its waxy, almost aquatic tone, but the gardenia is working better on my skin than that one, having more white velvety petal effect than the pool-turned-flower of Datura.
 I got this one in hopes it would be a good layering option, and I’m sure it will.
 Right now I’m enjoying the fragrant pair on their own, walking through a indulgent cloud of bliss.
-Lasts and lasts~ -
+Lasts and lasts~- 4 replies

 The Sixth Veil is just amazing.
 I’m getting a strong rosemary Florida Water-type scent and the bourbon vanilla.
 I’ve been a little over the bourbon vanilla recently, because it’s pretty strong in the scents I already have with it, but here it really melds in well without being overbearing or too similar to other variations.
 I love rosemary, so I’m glad it’s got a good amount of heft here.
 I wore it out on a sunny day in nature and felt lifted and pretty.
 I’ll be wearing it a lot now the weather is getting warm (hot), and will work at teasing out the complexities of all the notes the next times.